loosenthedark/strikeforce/README.md

 - Entypo pictograms (used in site logo, favicon, `footer`, 'About' page loading animation and icons elsewhere) by [Daniel Bruce](www.entypo.com)

-- Font Awesome 'futbol' icon SVG used as background-image in custom iOS-style switch as well as in the 'About' page loading animation [with permission](https://fontawesome.com/license).
+- Font Awesome 'futbol' icon SVG used as background-image in custom iOS-style switch as well as in the 'About' page landing animation [with permission](https://fontawesome.com/license).
 Some minor modifications were made to the file's source code to alter its colouration, size etc.

 ### Acknowledgements